Dedicated freight corridors in India: Locomotives

 WAG-12 locomotive is a class of Indian multi-frame electric locomotive that was developed in 2017 by Alstom.
 With a horsepower of 12,000 hp it is one of the most powerful locomotives in the world.
 These locomotives are being used on the existing dedicated freight corridors.
 WAG-9HH locomotive is a 9000 hp single-frame electric locomotive developed by Chittaranjan Locomotive Works to be used in Western Dedicated Freight Corridor (WDFC).
 The WAG-9 series are quite similar to the WAP-7 class locomotive but features a different gear ratio, which makes it suitable for heavy freight operations.
 They are also the freight-dedicated three-phase AC locomotives in the country fitted with IGBT.

 Tracks

-The Western DFC will have special head-hardened (HH) 250m-long rails welded using flash butt welding machines.
-The axle load of the track will be 32.5t compared to the existing 25t axle load used on Indian rail tracks.
+The Eastern and Western DFCs use special head-hardened (HH) 250m-long rails welded using flash butt welding machines.
+The axle load of their tracks is 32.5t, compared to the existing 25t axle load used on Indian Railways' tracks.